 Fabada or Fabada asturiana is Spanish Stew made out of different preserved meats like dried pork shoulder (lacón gallego), bacon (tocino), black pudding (morcilla), chorizo and white beans.
 It is originated and is popular in the Northern region of Spain called Asturias but it is available throughout the whole of Spain.
-This dish is like the pork and beans equivalent to the Americans hence you will see it sold in cans in most supermarkets across Spain.

 - 600g pork belly, cubed